alenyeh1014/DataScience-TwitterAnalytics/README.md

       | --- |
       | around 60% |

       - P.S.
-We do not apply Sentiment Ananlysis for Unsupervised Learning and Deep Learning Algorithms because Sentiment Ananlysis is not appropriate for them.
+We do not apply **Sentiment Ananlysis** for **Unsupervised Learning** and **Deep Learning** Algorithms because Sentiment Ananlysis is not appropriate for Unsupervised Learning and also no need for Deep Learning Alogrithms.

 ### Conclusion: